Home » Mechanical Engineering » An Overview to Diploma in Mechanical Engineering Subjects

 #2 Automobile Engineering

 You’ll learn the different types of automobiles.
-Understand the transmission of power in automobiles, steering and braking system.
+Understand the transmission of power in automobiles, steering, and braking system.
 And the different suspension systems of an automobile and selection of tyres for an automobile and more.

-Checkout our entire articles on automobile engineering from here.
+Check out our entire articles on automobile engineering from here.

-#3 Computer integrated manufacturing
+#3 Computer-integrated manufacturing

 The use of conventional machines is decreasing day by day.
-The evolution of Information Technology, a variety of manufacturing concepts with zero lead time demand, and quality consciousness has supported the fast adaption of Computer-Aided Manufacturing.
+The evolution of Information Technology, a variety of manufacturing concepts with zero lead time demand, and quality consciousness has supported the fast adoption of Computer-Aided Manufacturing.

 #4 Power plant Engineering

-Checkout the entire category on power plant engineering from here.
+Check out the entire category on power plant engineering from here.

 #5 Renewable energy sources